-The Council is in the process of setting access to a money market find portal (Sunguard Global Network) provided by Sunguard Global Execution Services Ltd. There is no direct charge to the Council for using this service; fees are charged to the investment counterparty
+The Council uses an on-line portal (Sungard Global Network) provided by Sungard Global Execution Services Ltd to arrange transactions on its Money Market Funds.
+There is no direct charge to the Council for using this service; fees are charged to the investment counterparty.

-The Council is in the process of setting up access to a custody and dealing service provided by King and Shaxon Ltd in order to open up further investment opportunities, including CDs and Gilts.
+The Council has access to a custody and dealing service provided by King and Shaxon Ltd, which allows it to invest in a wider range of investment types, including Certificates of Deposit (CDs), Treasury Bills and Gilts.
 Charges to the Council for using this service are met through a marginal reduction to the investment rate on individual transactions.